DeNaOl09/ZombieCubes/README.md

 # ZombieCubes

-This game is a clone of popular game "Zombie cubes"
+This game is a clone of game "Zombie cubes"

 Contols:
 W, A, S, D - walk;